p810/mysql-helper/docs/02_Query_Builder.md

 $connection->select()->from('table')->where('table_id', 1)
 ```

-> **Note:** These methods automatically bind the values you provide for use in a prepared statement.
+> :bulb: **Note:** These methods automatically bind the values you provide for use in a prepared statement.

 Each `where*()` method has an `orWhere*()` counterpart.
 For example, `whereLike()` and `orWhereLike()`: